echolevel/echolevel.github.io/about.md

 - I'm a director at <a href="https://cardboardsword.co.uk/" target="_blank" rel="noopener noreferrer">Cardboard Sword</a>
 where our contract clients include Epic Games, Playground Games, Coatsink, Rivet Games and Critical Failure Studio.
-We recently shipped The Siege and The Sandfox, our own-IP 2D stealth metroidvania, and we're working on multiple other original properties including the forthcoming game Transmission.
+We recently shipped The Siege and The Sandfox, our own-IP 2D stealth metroidvania; and the retrofuturistic VR parcel courier driving game Transmission: Shortwave, set in '90s Britain to a jungle/drum and bass soundtrack; and we're working on multiple other original properties and third-party projects.
 While skilled in various game engines and pipelines, we specialise in Unreal Engine.

     I've been with Cardboard Sword since 2017 and my responsibilities include: